-Whether you’re planning to breastfeed your baby or use formula, you’ll very likely need to have bottles on hand for their arrival.
-But what are the best infant bottles?
-And what criteria should you look for to find the top baby bottles?
+Whether you’re planning to breastfeed your baby or use formula, you’ll very likely need to have bottles on hand for your baby’s arrival.
+But what are the best baby bottles?
+And what criteria should you look for to find the bottle that is best for your baby?

 Let your infant test a few baby bottles first